UCT-datastewardship/Data-Steward-Resources-CZ/Instructions.md

 > 📝 [**Add New Entry to Database**](https://github.com/UCT-datastewardship/Data-Steward-Resources-CZ/issues/new/choose)

 This template provides a structured form to collect all necessary information, allowing your submission to be processed efficiently.
+!
+Please make sure to add a full https:// link.
 ---

 ### Submission Guidelines